BM-K/KoMiniLM/README.md

 # KoMiniLM
-💪 Korean light weight language model
+💪 Korean mini language model

 ## Why
-- 서비스 측면에서 큰 용량 및 느린 처리 속도를 갖는 기존 언어 모델의 한계를 보완하고자 경량화된 언어 모델을 공개합니다.
+- We release a light weight language model to address the shortcomings of existing language models in terms of capacity and processing speed.

 ## Quick tour
 `NOTE`: **KoMiniLM** will be released as open source.